 Professional Experience: Mr. Döpfner has served as a director since May 1, 2014.
-Mr. Döpfner is Chairman and CEO of German media group Axel Springer SE in Berlin.
+Mr. Döpfner is Chairman and CEO of Axel Springer SE.
 Holding a stake of about 22%, Mr. Döpfner is also one of Axel Springer's largest shareholders.
 Axel Springer is the leading digital publisher in Europe and is active in more than 40 countries.
-Publishing brands include BILD, WELT and BUSINESS INSIDER.
-Since Mr. Döpfner became CEO in 2002, Axel Springer revenues from digital activities increased from €117 million to €2.3 billion and worldwide digital audience expanded to more than 300 million users.
+Publishing brands include BILD, WELT, INSIDER and POLITICO.
+Since Mr. Döpfner became CEO in 2002, Axel Springer revenues from digital activities increased from €117 million to €2.3 billion and worldwide digital audience expanded to more than 400 million users.
 Mr. Döpfner is also a member of the Board of Directors of Netflix Inc.